dseomn/unimnim/unimnim/data/README.md

 prefix = "l"

 # Maps from mnemonic (regular string) to result (explicit string).
 Must be
 # sorted by result, then mnemonic.
-Currently only "main" is supported.
+This defines a map named "main":
 [maps.main]
 "A" = "U+0041 LATIN CAPITAL LETTER A: A"

 # Combining mnemonics as a map from partial mnemonic (regular string) to a
 # combining code point (explicit string).
 The partial mnemonic is appended to an
 # existing mnemonic and the code point is appended to that existing mnemonic's
 # result, then normalized.
 Must be sorted by result, then mnemonic.
-Currently
+This defines
-# only "main" is supported.
+# a combining config named "main":
 [combining.main.append]
 "`" = "U+0300 COMBINING GRAVE ACCENT [combining]: à"